-Analyzes the influence of culture on health beliefs, values and healthcare practices.
-Through interactive exercises, case studies, interviews, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
-Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings.
+A course in Health Humanities and cultural competency.
+It proceeds from the premise that since a person’s experience of health and illness is highly dependent on his or her culture, cultural understanding is essential for humane health care in today’s multicultural societies.
+The course aims to help students achieve cultural competency, with particular attention to the development of culturally competent communication skills.
+It analyzes the influence of culture on human experiences of health and illness, and on health beliefs, values, and healthcare practices.
+Through interactive exercises, case studies, interviews, role plays, guest speakers, reflection papers, research and literature, the course investigates the increasingly complex intersection between healthcare delivery and culture.
+Students also examine the value assumptions of their own health beliefs in an effort to increase their effectiveness in intercultural healthcare settings

 Overview of the aging individual within a social context.
 The focus is on characteristics of today's older adult cohort, psychological processes in late life, the social context in which older adults live and society's response to older adults.
 Topics include: demographics, stereotypes and attitudes, research methods, theories of development, sensing and responding to the environment, cognitive processes, mental disorders and treatment, death and dying, sexuality, intimate relationships, family relationships, caregiving, employment and retirement, finances, Social Security, Medicare, living environments, ethnicity, gender, crimes against and by older adults, social programs, and political power of the older cohort.

 GER 3316 - Health and Functioning in Late Life